johnson-tay09/bike-selector/README.md

 An interactive web app designed to help individuals interested in cycling figure out what type of bike is the right fit for their intended use.

-## User Story

-As a beginning cyclist I want a bike selecting device so that i don't get the wrong bike for my intended riding.

 ## Solution

 Our app will provide users with a tiered interactive menu that will reducibly lead them to the correct bicycle for their riding intentions.